DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 ### Browsers on Remote Devices

-To run tests on a remote mobile and desktop device, this device must have network access to the TestCafe server.
+To run tests on a remote mobile and desktop device, the device must have network access to the TestCafe server.

 First, you will need to create a remote browser connection.